 Q: What is your treatment plan?

-A: I do not have a standardized treatment plan.
+A: Treatment plans are individualized for every person.
 After your first appointment I will let you know what I found, what I typically find to be successful for other people who've been in your shoes before you, and what I believe makes sense going forward.
 Since we all vary so much in how we got to where we are today/how we respond to treatments, I prefer to work directly with you to meet your goals rather than set out a generalized plan that will not be appropriate for everyone.

 Q: If I arrive late for my appointment, can you change the length so I don't have to pay for the lost time?

 A: No, fees are based on the time you reserve.

 Q: If I ran out of insurance coverage for the year, can I still book an appointment?